hzwellliving/principal-js/README.md

 import { principal, permission } from 'principal-js'

 principal
-  .addAction('edit')
+  // these could be loaded from configuations .addAction('edit')
   .addAction('create', '', 'edit')
   .addObject('blog')
   .addDecoration('in3Days')
-  .setScope('create.blog')
+  // this is per-user settings .setScope('create.blog')

 // I can create blog, and create inherits edit, so I can edit blog